 To the best of our knowledge, the consolidated financial statements present fairly in all material respects the financial condition, results of operation and cash flows of the Group as of, and for, the periods presented therein.

-II.E.
-Jawaan Awaidha Suhail Al Khaili Chairman Nasser Aboulan Al Awadhi Group Chief Executive Officer
+H.E.
+Jawaan Awaidha Suhail Al Khaili Chairman Nasser Abdellah Al Awadhi Group Chief Executive Officer Mohan ed Abelibary Group Chief Financial Officer